XiaoTaoWang/HiC_pipeline/docs/source/install.rst

 Install runHiC
 --------------
-Now just run the setup.py script under the distribution root directory to finish the installation.
+Now just run the setup.py script under the distribution root folder to finish the installation.
 Suppose you are still in the extracted hiclib folder::

     $ cd ../..